 #2 Marina Bay Sands + Art Science Museum

-Marina Bay Sands is the iconic of Singapore skyscraper – and one of the Singapore must see.
+Marina Bay Sands is one of the Singapore landmarks and an iconic Singapore skyscraper – and one of the Singapore must see.
 Many tourists would visit the infinity pool at the top of the Marina Bay sands that is 191 meters above the ground.

-The Art Science Museum is modeled after the lotus flower and housed to more than 21 gallery space.
+The Art Science Museum is modeled after the lotus flower and houses more than 21 gallery spaces.

 #3 Garden by the Bay – 21st Century Botanic Garden